-If choosing IB diploma subjects in Hong Kong has got you mega confused, expert educator Alethea Bleyberg is here to shed some light on the subject(s)
+If choosing IB diploma subjects in Hong Kong has got you mega confused, expert educator Alethea Bleyberg is here to shed some light on the subject(s).

 Intro to choosing IB Diploma subjects

 If you have a child, or are a student, going into the IB Diploma Programme next year or in the future, subject choices are a big deal, and it can be a bit confusing when you first start doing your research.
-A full IB Diploma student needs to take all three Core components, and in addition six subjects across at least five different subject areas – three at Higher Level (HL) and three at Standard Level (SL).
-Most schools offer more than just six subjects in the IB Diploma Programme so students have the opportunity to select the combination subjects that match their interests, abilities and future aspirations the best.
+A full IB Diploma student needs to take all three Core components, in addition to six subjects across at least five different subject areas – three at Higher Level (HL) and three at Standard Level (SL).
+Most schools offer more than just six subjects in the IB Diploma Programme so students have the opportunity to select the combination subjects that match their interests, abilities, and future aspirations the best.

-Unfortunately, schools can’t wait until the end of the school year to ask students for their subject selections as their choices determine the timetable, staffing, recruitment and resourcing for the following academic year; and they need this information early so that they can plan ahead.
+Unfortunately, schools can’t wait until the end of the school year to ask students for their subject selections as their choices determine the timetable, staffing, recruitment, and resourcing for the following academic year; and they need this information early so that they can plan ahead.

 Intro to choosing IB Diploma subjects: how it usually works

-In order to help parents and students with this process, schools usually offer information evenings for parents and organise subject carousel or marketplace events for G10 / Yr 11 students at which students already in the IB Diploma explain the course content, structure and assessments to their younger peers to help inform them about the different subjects.
+In order to help parents and students with this process, schools usually offer information evenings for parents, and organise subject carousel or marketplace events for G10 / Yr 11 students at which students already in the IB Diploma explain the course content, structure and assessments to their younger peers to help inform them about the different subjects.
 Schools usually also organise taster lessons to allow students the opportunity to learn more about different IB subjects from the subject teachers, and are advised by their IB Coordinator and university guidance team about which subjects at which levels are required for entrance onto university courses in various destinations.

 Despite best attempts made by the school, students can find making these choices challenging for a number of reasons.
 Firstly, they are being asked to narrow the number of subjects they study – students might take up to 12 subjects in Grade 10 / Year 11 – which might mean giving up subjects they enjoy.
-Secondly, students are asked to choose between subjects that they may not have studied previously – such as Environmental Systems and Societies (ESS) or Philosophy – so they feel underinformed.
-There are also choices within subject groups such as Literature vs Language and Literature in Group 1 and two different mathematics courses (both offered at HL and SL) which further expand the options from which students must choose.
+Secondly, students are asked to choose between subjects that they may not have studied previously – such as Environmental Systems and Societies (ESS) or Philosophy – so they feel under-informed.
+There are also choices within subject groups such as Literature vs Language and Literature in Group 1, and two different mathematics courses (both offered at HL and SL) which further expand the options from which students must choose.
 Thirdly, these choices impact university applications; not choosing the right subjects at the right level can limit which destinations and courses students are eligible for.
 This process can have far-reaching consequences and, therefore, needs due care and attention.